CloudDelphi/better-translation-manager/README.md

 ## Features

-* Does not require any changes to the source of the application.
+* Does not require any changes to the source code of the application being translated.
 * Works with the existing standard Delphi localization system.
 * Translates resourcestrings and all strings in forms regardless of any 3rd party components used.
 * Works on compiled application.
 Source code is never used.
 * Generates localized binary resource modules (resource DLLs).
 Does not use an external compiler.
-* Import existing translations from compiled application and resource modules or from XLIFF localization source files (dfn, rcn files).
+* Can import existing translations from compiled application and resource modules or from XLIFF localization source files (dfn, rcn files).
-* Read and save TMX translation memory files.
+* Read and save TMX and TBX translation memory files.
 * Import Translation Memory from TMX (Translation Memory eXchange), TBX (TermBase eXchange), Microsoft Glossary and CSV.
 * Machine Translation using Translation Memory, Microsoft Translation Service or Microsoft Terminology Service.
 * Forms, Components, Types and Values that should be ignored can be specified in a Stop List.